coyote963/bm-boilerplate/README.md

 ...
 #start a thread with the list of functions imported from exampleapp
 threaddict[mode] = threading.Thread(target = start_parser, args = (sock, get_execute_functionlist(example_functions)))
+...
+# start all the threads
+for thread in threaddict:
+    thread.start()
 ```

 Now everything is set.
 Start the server with
 `python startprocessing.py`
 ## Player Dictionary
 If for whatever reason, you want to translate playerIDs into playerProfiles (think steam, gamejolt etc), you can use the cache option.
 Simply import `get_player_cache` from `update_cache`.
 And then calling `get_player_cache(player_dict)` returns a function that can be put into the function list for making sure the playerid -> player information is always consistent.
-This is useful for any scripts you want to write that need to store information tied to that user, for example: a player score, or any player specific information that needs to be persisted
+This is useful for any scripts you want to write that need to store information tied to that user, for example: a player score, or any player specific information that needs to be persisted.
+You would need to event handlers in `update_cache.py`

 ## Expanding to more servers (advanced)
 If you want to have more servers, here is the workflow